 Set the Table With an Asymmetrical Arrangement

 Set a table that exudes uncontrived sophistication with an asymmetrical arrangement.
 Make like florist Sarah Winward and combine fresh flowers like roses and anemones with dried grasses for a high/low mix that makes a striking statement.
-Scatter small pomegranates throughout to impart a casual air to your Thanksgiving tablescape.
+Scatter small pomegranates throughout to impart a casual air to your tablescape.